moribvndvs/ng2-idle/README.md

  npm test
 ```

-You can also continuously run tests while you make changes to a project by executing `npm run ng test <project name>` or `ng test <project name>` if you have `ng-cli` installed globally.
+You can also continuously run tests while you make changes to a project by executing `npm run ng test <project name>` or `ng test <project name>` if you have `@angular/cli` installed globally.

 ```
 npm run ng test core